 This post may contain affiliate links.
 Please read our disclosure policy.

 Looking for more small batch and single serving Thanksgiving recipes?
-Be sure to check out out recipes for Turkey Cutlets, Mashed Potatoes, Creamed Spinach, and Pumpkin Pie Bars!
+Try our recipes for Turkey Cutlets, Mashed Potatoes, Creamed Spinach, and Pumpkin Pie Bars!

-Don’t let those Thanksgiving leftovers go to waste – our Thanksgiving Sliders are the perfect way to enjoy them again!
+And don’t let those Thanksgiving leftovers go to waste—make our delicious Thanksgiving Sliders for a fun and tasty way to enjoy them again!

 Table of Contents